Events, Meetings, Facilities and Athletics

 Is the Coulter Welcome Center open for campus tours?

 The Coulter Welcome Center is currently closed and the university has decided to cancel all admission related on-campus visits and group tours for the foreseeable future.

 Are campus fitness centers and other athletic facilities open?

-Outdoor facilities are open for community use, and schedules can be found on the Athletics website.
+Athletics facilities are open for community use, and schedules can be found on the Athletics website.
 Open outdoor facilities include Gesling Stadium and track, soccer field, outdoor basketball court and the tennis courts.
 Select indoor athletics facilities opened August 31.
 These included Cohon University Fitness Center and exercise studios, swimming pools, Wiegand Gym and Tepper Fitness Center are all open during the spring semester.
 Hours and capacity limits for each facility will vary.

 The Cohon Center Racquetball and Squash Courts, are closed until future notice.
 Skibo Gym is available for approved intercollegiate and club sport use only.

 All indoor athletics facilities will be monitored during open hours by Athletics Department staff.
 Patrons may be asked to check-in to each facility upon arrival and staff members may log their information for contact tracing purposes.
 Carnegie Mellon IDs will be required for individuals to gain entry into an athletics facility.
 Facilities will not be accessible outside of open times.

 Physical distancing is required and facial coverings are required (unless otherwise noted).
 The fitness center facilities will be cleaned between each session.
 The facilities are not available to individuals without a CMU ID.
 Everyone is expected to have completed the university’s daily self-assessment prior to utilizing the facilities.

 Traditional services will be suspended until further notice, including towel, locker, laundry and equipment check-out.
 You must bring your own equipment to use within the facilities.
 Daily use lockers will be available.